Economy of the United States: 19th century

-In 180 years, the U.S. grew to become a huge, integrated, and industrialized economy that made up around one-fifth of the world economy.
-As a result, the U.S. GDP per capita converged on and eventually surpassed that of the British Empire, as well as other countries that it previously trailed economically.
+In 180 years, the United States grew to become a huge, integrated, and industrialized economy, which made up about a fifth of the world economy.
+In that process, the U.S. GDP per capita rose past that of many other countries, supplanting the British Empire at the top.
 The economy maintained high wages, attracting immigrants by the millions from all over the world.
-In the 1820s and 1830s, mass production replaced artisans with factories.
+In the 1820s and 1830s, mass production shifted much of the economy from artisans to factories.
 New government regulations strengthened patents.

-In the early 1800s, the United States was largely agricultural, with more than 80 percent of the population engaged in farming.
+Early in the 19th century, more than 80 percent of Americans engaged in farming.
 Most of the manufacturing centered on the first stages of the transformation of raw materials, with lumber and sawmills, textiles, and boots and shoes leading the way.
-The rich resource endowments contributed to the rapid economic expansion of the nineteenth century.
-Ample land availability allowed the number of farmers to keep growing, but activity in manufacturing, services, transportation, and other sectors grew at a much faster pace.
-Thus, by 1860, the share of the rural population in the U.S. had fallen from over 80 percent to roughly 50 percent.
+The rich natural resources contributed to the rapid economic expansion of the nineteenth century.
+Ample land allowed the number of farmers to keep growing; but activity in manufacturing, services, transportation, and other sectors grew much faster, so that by 1860 the population was only about 50 percent rural, down from over 80 percent.

 In the 19th century, recessions frequently coincided with financial crises.
-The 1837 Panic was followed by a five-year depression marked by bank failures and then-record-high unemployment levels.
-Because of the great changes in the economy over the centuries, it is difficult to compare the severity of modern recessions to early recessions.
+The Panic of 1837 was followed by a five-year depression, marked by bank failures and unprecedented unemployment.
+Because of the great changes in the economy over the centuries, it is difficult to compare the severity of modern recessions to that of early recessions.
 Recessions after World War II appear to have been less severe than earlier recessions, but the reasons for this are unclear.